Tapadas/to-do-list/README.md

-# to-do-list
-To do List - React
+Simple To Do List App created with React and Typescript